-Insulated flues improve the draw.
+Insulated flues improves the draw.

 Do we need to insulate when we fit a chimney liner?

-- If the chimney is exposed (on an outside wall), or
+- If the chimney is exposed (on an outside wall),

 - the stack is particularly tall, or